Issawiya: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, 'Isawiyeh had a population of 333, all Muslims, increasing in the 1931 census to a population of 558; 7 Christians and the rest Muslim, occupying 117 houses.

 In the 1945 statistics the population of Issawiya was 730; 720 Muslims and 10 Christians, who owned 10,108 dunams of land while 235 dunams had Jewish owners, according to an official land and population survey.
 3,291 dunams were used for cereals, while 47 dunams were built-up (urban) land.

-1948-1967
+Jordan and Israel

 The Mount Scopus Agreement signed on July 7, 1948, regulated the demilitarised zone and authorized the United Nations Truce Supervision Organization to settle disputes between Israel and Jordan.
 One area of conflict involved two Jewish-owned plots in Issawiya, known as Gan Shlomit or Salomons Garden, which were purchased by V.F.
 Salomons in 1934 and sold to the Gan Shlomit Company, Ltd. in 1937.

 In 1961, the population was 1,163, according to a Jordanian census.
 In 1964, Issawiya had a population of 1,300.
 It was located at this time within the Mount Scopus demilitarized zone, an unsupervised demilitarized zone between Jordan and Israel.